 If you come here as part of a longer stint backpacking in the Balkans, particularly if you’re arriving from close neighbours Albania or Macedonia, you will notice a pretty sharp increase in prices but that’s only relative.
 Prices are more in line with the cost of travel in Croatia while travellers heading here from Italy, France, Germany or Spain for example, should find Greece pretty good value relative to those places.

-Hostels are plentiful and accommodation in general is very affordable by European standards with some great value Airbnb’s although during the busier summer months, prices can go up and beds can sell out on the islands and coastal destinations.
-The food is fresh and relatively good value although to stick to our Greece backpacking budget of 40 Euros per day, you’ll need to do some self-catering or settle for cheaper snacks or sandwiches at lunch-time.
-Travelling around Greece is really good value too and with some advanced planning you can travel the length of the mainland or fly to one of the islands for under 20 Euros.
+Hostels are plentiful and accommodation in general is very affordable by European standards with some great value options on Airbnb.
+However during the busier summer months, prices can go up and beds can sell out on the islands and coastal destinations.

 More Comfortable Greece Backpacking Budget

 |Entrance to Acropolis in Athens||€20 (drops to €10 during the winter – 1st November to 31st March)|

 Money – Euros

 £1 = €1.13